Guendouzi joins Pogba & Martial in France squad for Nations League Finals as Giroud misses out

 Who has made the cut for France?

-The most notable selection by Deschamps is that or former Arsenal midfielder Guendouzi, with the 22-year-old looking to earn his first senior cap.
+The most notable selection by Deschamps is that of former Arsenal midfielder Guendouzi, with the 22-year-old looking to earn his first senior cap.

-He has made two squads in the past, having first been called upon in 2019 and added as a late replacement to the last 23-man party in September, but is yet to step off the bench.
+He has made two squads in the past, having first been called upon in 2019, but is yet to step off the bench.

 A man that has rediscovered a spark at Marseille in 2021-22 will be competing with the likes of Pogba and Adrien Rabiot for minutes in the middle of the park.

-Elsewhere, AC Milan star Theo Hernandez is reunited with brother Lucas, who plies his club trade at Bayern Munich, while World Cup winners Kylian Mbappe and Antoine Griezmann are joined by Karim Benzema and Martial in the attacking ranks, despite the latter’s struggles for game time at Old Trafford.
+Elsewhere, AC Milan star Theo Hernandez is reunited with brother Lucas, who plays for Bayern Munich, while World Cup winners Kylian Mbappe and Antoine Griezmann are joined by Karim Benzema and Martial in the attacking ranks, despite the latter’s struggles for game time at Old Trafford.

 Who misses out for France?